GaloisInc/cryptol/docs/README.md

   This is the markup equivalent of the `Verbatim` environment.
   However, it has the added effect of adding every line of the block to the expected output of the preceding `\replin` commands.
-If we add a `replinVerb` environment or inline `\replin` command after a `reploutVerb` environment, it has the effect of "completing" the previous input/output pair to issue to the repl.
-See CrashCourse.tex for examples.

 * \replout|...|`

   Inline equivalent of `reploutVerb` environment.
 Markup equivalent of `\Verb|...|`.

+* `\begin{replPrompt}` and `\end{replPrompt}`

+  This is the markup equivalent of the `Verbatim` environment.
+However, it has the added effect of adding every line of the block either to input or expected output.
+If the line starts with the `Cryptol` prompt, it is added to input;
+  otherwise, it is added to output.

 * `\hidereplout|..|`